 King Wu’s name (周武王) literally means “Martial King”.
 He founded the Zhou dynasty (周朝) after defeating the last Shang dynasty (商朝) ruler, Zhouxin (紂辛), in the bloody battle of Muye (牧野之戰) in ca. 1046 BCE.
-Continue reading Historical figures in the Analects: King Wu of Zhou
+Continue reading Historical figures in the Analects of Confucius: King Wu of Zhou

 The Duke of Zhou (周公) is a legendary figure in Chinese history and Confucius’s hero for the pivotal role he played in unifying the country under the Zhou Dynasty (周朝) and putting the foundations in place for its social, economic, and cultural development while acting as regent until his nephew assumed the throne as King Cheng (周成王).
 Continue reading Historical figures in the Analects of Confucius: Duke of Zhou

 Confucius said: “It can truly be said of Tai Bo that he was a man of supreme virtue.
 Three times he gave up the throne of his state without giving the people the opportunity to praise him.”